 Develop and maintain demographic and transportation databases and migration into a regional database for travel forecast and land use models, congestion management, air quality and other associated federal requirements.
-RiverCOG, in cooperation with neighboring MPOs, transit district, and consultants, will assist CTDOT in the updating of data bases.
+RiverCOG, in cooperation with neighboring MPOs, transit districts, and consultants, will assist CTDOT in the updating of databases.
 This includes maintenance, improvement, and expansion of a regional geographic information system to support other transportation planning activities.
 Maintain other transportation data that supports transportation planning activities of RiverCOG and other agencies including, but not limited to; RVT, SCRCOG, SCCOG, CRCOG, and the Chambers of Commerce.
 Mapping as referenced in this document includes: creation and updates to geospatial database and fields for specific information as well as representative maps for planning documents and depiction of information.
-Data collected is used to identify growth corridors and analyze
+Data collected is used to identify growth corridors and analyze transportation improvements promoting consistency of the MTP and proposed transportation programs and improvements with state and local land and infrastructure development patterns.

 - Continued update of current demographic analysis for region transportation objectives, economic growth forecasting, land use analysis and methods for forecasting growth in population, households, and employment by town for underserved populations as well as general population. - Research and analyze data for future updates to RiverCOG's Metropolitan Transportation Plan (MTP) and Transportation Improvement Program (TIP). - Develop land use forecasting methods for the region.
-Develop improved methods for allocating forecasted growth in population, households, and employment, including possible build out analysis for region. - Identify and map areas for transit oriented housing, specifically opportunities for affordable housing.
-This also includes Brownfield or Greyfield areas that could potentially be reclaimed for housing near rail stations or bus stops. - Other Data.
-Collect other data for CTDOT and others as needed. (example: HPMS, 536 Report, commuter lot counts, bridge data, crash locations, traffic counts) - Review and update new geospatial data base for regional bridges and overpasses (height weight width) and road ROW restrictions. - Monitor and mapping of maritime traffic database for lower Connecticut River and shoreline towns as needed for harbor management planning and marinas. - Mapping and monitoring of invasive species in navigable waters. - Mapping and analysis of forestation and natural resources. - Collection of data for stormwater management as it relates to regional highway and roads. - Analysis of road data and transit data for transportation planning programs and projects.
-Collection and analysis of freight data and stakeholders. - Create a database and mapping for regional trail system including intermodal connection with existing transportation systems. - Mapping and data collection for underserved populations, health and assistance service centers, foodbanks, agriculture commodities and distribution. - Mapping and analysis of economic data, business sectors, freight distribution, and small business locations. - Develop a geospatial database and map tourism within the region - Develop and advance data sharing principles for more efficient use of resources and enhanced policies and decision making
+Develop improved methods for allocating forecasted growth in population, households, and employment, including possible build out analysis for region. - Develop and advance data sharing principles for the efficient use of resources and improved policy and decision making between the state, MPOs and transit providers - Identify and map areas for transit-oriented housing, specifically opportunities for affordable housing.
+This also includes Brownfield or Greyfield areas that could potentially be reclaimed for housing near rail stations or bus stops.

+- Other Data.
+Collect other data for CTDOT and others as needed. (example: HPMS, 536 Report, commuter lot counts, bridge data, crash locations, traffic counts, etc.) - Review and update new geospatial data base for regional bridges and overpasses (height weight width) and road ROW restrictions. - Monitor and mapping of maritime traffic database for lower Connecticut River and shoreline towns as needed for harbor management planning and marinas. - Mapping and monitoring of invasive species in navigable waters. - Mapping and analysis of forestation and natural resources. - Collection of data for stormwater management as it relates to regional highway and roads. - Analysis of road data and transit data for transportation planning programs and projects.
+Collection and analysis of freight data and stakeholders. - Create a database and mapping for regional trail system including intermodal connection with existing transportation systems. - Mapping and data collection for underserved populations, health and assistance service centers, foodbanks, agriculture commodities and distribution. - Mapping and analysis of economic data, business sectors, freight distribution, and small business locations. - Develop a geospatial database and map tourism within the region. - Develop and advance data sharing principles for more efficient use of resources and enhanced policies and decision making.